-Money market funds at December 31, 2009 consisted of an investment in the Class A Shares of Western Asset New York Municipal Money Market Fund with a market value of \$25,000.
+Money market funds at December 31, 2010 and 2009 consisted of an investment in the Class A Shares of Western Asset New York Municipal Money Market Fund with a market value of \$1,601,006 and \$25,000, respectively.
 The stated purpose of this money market fund is to provide income exempt from both regular federal income tax and New York State and New York City personal income tax from a portfolio of high quality short-term municipal obligations selected for liquidity and stability of principal.
-The Company did not have any investment in money market funds at December 31, 2008.

-Effective January 1, 2008, the Company adopted new standards which established a framework for measuring fair value, clarified the definition of fair value within that framework, and expanded disclosures about fair value measurements.
-These new standards established a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three levels, and requires that assets and liabilities carried at fair value are classified and disclosed in one of the following three categories:
+The authoritative guidance with respect to fair value established a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three levels, and requires that assets and liabilities carried at fair value are classified and disclosed in one of three categories, as presented below.
+Disclosure as to transfers in and out of Levels 1 and 2, and activity in Level 3 fair value measurements, is also required.